john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 Notice `setUp()` can be used to load any information you want into the `TestCube` class.
 This can be handy if you need a more complex input for your function/method.
 You can instantiate a class from another part of your project, mock up a lot of fake data, or even create a temporary database for testing.

-Also notice that `assertEqual`, it is the meat of the test.
+Also notice `assertEqual` is the meat of the test.
 It will throw an error if if arguments are not equal.
-There are [many other](https://docs.python.org/2/library/unittest.html#unittest.TestCase) assert methods built-into `TestCase`:
+There are several [other assert methods](https://docs.python.org/2/library/unittest.html#unittest.TestCase) built-into `TestCase`:

 | Method | Checks that |
 | ------ | ----------- |